HomeBlog Home

 7. Hillsborough Forest

-Hillsborough Forest is a top-rated neighborhood in Hillsborough that features beautiful mid-sized homes.
-Developed in 1987, this is a well-established community many people love to live in that has continued to grow and develop over the years.
+Hillsborough Forest is a top-rated neighborhood featuring beautiful mid-sized homes.
+Developed in 1987, this well-established community has continued to grow and develop over the years, demonstrating sustained appeal and solid property values.

-For those moving to Hillsborough Forest with school-aged children, the best schools in the area include Central Elementary School, Gravelly Hill Middle School, and Orange High School.
+For families with school-aged children, the best schools in the area include Central Elementary School, Gravelly Hill Middle School, and Orange High School.

 Local Favorites: